Qasem Soleimani: Military career

+Early career

-Soleimani joined the Revolutionary Guard (IRGC) in 1979 following the Iranian Revolution, which saw the shah fall and Ayatollah Khomeini take power.
+Soleimani joined the Revolutionary Guard (IRGC) in 1979 following the Iranian Revolution, which saw the overthrow of the Shah and Ayatollah Khomeini take power.
 Reportedly, his training was minimal, but he advanced rapidly.
 Early in his career as a guardsman, he helped to prevent a Kurdish uprising in northwestern Iran.
+Soleimani gained much experience in Iranian Kurdistan which later benefitted him as he became an advisor for the Peshmerga against Saddam Hussein during the Iran-Iraq war.

 On 22 September 1980, when Saddam Hussein launched an invasion of Iran, setting off the Iran–Iraq War (1980–1988), Soleimani joined the battlefield serving as the leader of a military company, consisting of men from Kerman whom he assembled and trained.
-He quickly earned a reputation for bravery, and rose through the ranks because of his role in successful operations to retake the lands Iraq had occupied, and eventually became the commander of the 41st Tharallah Division while still in his 20s, participating in most major operations.
+He quickly earned a reputation for bravery, and rose through the ranks because of his role in successful operations to retake the lands Iraq had occupied, and eventually became the commander of the 41st Tharallah Division while still in his 20s, participating in most of the war's battles and major operations.
 He was mostly stationed at the southern front.
 He was seriously injured in Operation Tariq-ol-Qods.
 In a 1990 interview, he mentioned Operation Fath-ol-Mobin as "the best" operation he participated in and "very memorable", due to its difficulties yet positive outcome.
 He was also engaged in leading and organizing irregular warfare missions deep inside Iraq by the Ramadan Headquarters.
-It was at this point that Soleimani established relations with Kurdish Iraqi leaders and the Shia Badr Organization, both opposed to Iraq's Saddam Hussein.
+It was at this point that Soleimani established relations with Kurdish Iraqi leaders and the Shia Badr Organization, both opposed to Saddam Hussein.

 On 17 July 1985, Soleimani opposed the IRGC leadership's plan to deploy forces to two islands in western Arvand Rud, on the Shatt al-Arab River.
+In 1987, a division that Soleimani commanded was shelled with artillery containing chemical weapons by the Iraqi Army.

 After the war, during the 1990s, he was an IRGC commander in Kerman Province.
 In this region, which is relatively close to Afghanistan, Afghan-grown opium travels to Turkey and on to Europe.
 Soleimani's military experience helped him earn a reputation as a successful fighter against drug trafficking.

+Soleimani went to Mecca and Medina for Hajj with Commander Mahmood Khaleqi in 1992.

 During the 1999 student protests in Tehran, Soleimani was one of the IRGC officers who signed a letter to President Mohammad Khatami warning that if he did not suppress the protests, the military would, and suggesting Khatami would be deposed.
 According to the former IRGC commander, Mohammad Ali Jafari, Soleimani also intervened in the 2009 protests to "control the insecurity and riots".